akka/akka/akka-docs/src/main/paradox/stream/stream-introduction.md

 measures in order to achieve stable streaming between actors, since in addition to sending and receiving we also need to take care to not overflow any buffers or mailboxes in the process.
-Another pitfall is that Actor messages can be lost and must be retransmitted in that case lest the stream have holes on the receiving side.
+Another pitfall is that Actor messages can be lost and must be retransmitted in that case.
+Failure to do so would lead to holes at the receiving side.
 When dealing with streams of elements of a fixed given type, Actors also do not currently offer good static guarantees that no wiring errors are made: type-safety could be improved in this case.